 - The Stymphalian Birds

-The existence of these items from Greek myth are undoubtedly steeped in legend, with few being wielded by the gods:
+The existence of these items from Greek myth is undoubtedly steeped in legend, with few being wielded by the gods:

 - Hades’ Helm of Invisibility